terrimporter/COI_NCBI_2018/README.md

 The output file is freshwater_gg_latlon.csv

-## Part VII: Map country & latlon metadata with R
+## Part VII - Map country & latlon metadata with R

 Script to create Fig 4 is F4_maps_061218.R and uses the dataset AllEukaryota_gg_latlon.csv

 Script to create Supplementary Fig 3 (S3) is SF3_maps.R and uses the datasets EukaryotaBarcode_gg_latlon.csv, freshwater_gg_latlon.csv, and IUCN_gg_latlon.csv

-## Part VIII: Other R figures
+## Part VIII - Other R figures

 Script to create Fig 1 is F1_bars.R and the dataset is F1.csv